Monday, June 10, 2019

 If you’re a man in a relationship where pregnancy is a possibility, there are a number of ways you can share the responsibility for contraception:

 - Get tested!
 If you and your partner have decided to use a contraceptive method that does not include condoms, you need to be completely sure that you do not have an STI.
 Make an appointment with Family Planning or your health provider for peace of mind for you and your partner.
-Hot tip: Condoms on prescription are much cheaper! $5 will get you up to 144 condoms at Family Planning.
+Hot tip: Condoms on prescription are free!
 And, you can do this over the phone so you don’t even have to visit the clinic!

 - Get involved!
 Come along to appointments.
 All of the contraceptive options available to women involve at least one appointment with a doctor or nurse.
 Show an interest in what contraceptive method your partner will be using, what it requires and what effect it will have on her by coming to the appointment (if she would like you to).